learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.12.
-How to validate JSON Object in javascript?
+## Q. How to validate JSON Object in javascript?

 `JSON.parse()` function will use string and converts to JSON object and if it parses invalidate JSON data, it throws an exception ( **Uncaught SyntaxError: Unexpected string in JSON** ).